ctch3ng/ToolpathVisualizer/README.md

 # Installation Procedures

-The following procedures are based on a fresh installation of Ubuntu 20.04.2.0
+The following procedures are for a fresh installation of Ubuntu 20.04.2.0

 ```
 sudo apt install build-essential